 Riverside has a large population of disadvantaged and struggling residents (many of whom are not familiar with computer technology) and thus do not have the same educational and career opportunities as those that have computers and internet access.
 The program is a simple plan to foster local student's success, increase communication capabilities of disadvantaged citizens, and to raise the quality of life for all residents of the city of Riverside.
 SmartRiverside works with the Riverside and Alvord Unified School districts to promote this program to students.

 SmartRiverside is a nonprofit coalition of partners whose vision is to establish the City of Riverside as an internationally recognized center for innovation.

-Implement the vision of technology for the future by developing measurable, high technology programs and initiatives that benefit Riverside businesses, schools, governments, and residents through self-sustaining revenue sources.
-Provide active involvement and oversight of these technology programs and initiatives and seek international recognition.
+Through its coalition of partners, SmartRiverside’s mission is to implement the vision of technology for the future by developing measurable, high-technology programs and initiatives that benefit Riverside businesses, schools, local governments, and residents.

 Riverside, California, is a high technology community with a technology park, many high technology companies, and higher education community with four college campuses.
 The Mayor of the City of Riverside formed SmartRiverside to grow as a technology community with the following goals: